dafnifacility/cli/docs/dafni_cli.md

   Lists the datasets available to the user.

+  *Note*: If a date range filter is applied, the default behavior is to omit any datasets that don't have a date range set.
+This is in part due to a bug with the discovery api (https://github.com/dafnifacility/user-feedback/issues/72) which means we can't use this filter without a search term.

   *Options*:
   - **--search-terms**: Option to apply an elastic text search to the available datasets.
   - **--start-date**:  Filter to only show the datasets with a date range since a given date with format DD/MM/YYYY.